Scope

 Practitioners and organisations need to be aware that, in some circumstances, doses on some P packs vary.
 For example, different brands of ibuprofen liquid have been known to have different dosage schedules and there could be circumstances where a service has more than one brand in stock.

 Local governance measures may be required to manage any potential risk to ensure that anyone supplied with a P medication under an exemption has the intended dosage instructions.
-It may be that where this risk is identified, over-labelled stock is purchased to ensure consistency of dosage instructions.
+It may be that where this risk is identified, over-labelled stock is obtained from a licensed manufacturing unit to ensure consistency of dosage instructions.

 Further information

-For information relating to the supply of P and GSL medicines see P and GSL medicines with PGDs.
+For information relating to the supply of P and GSL medicines refer to the SPS advice P and GSL medicines with PGDs.

 Update history